Broker Misconduct Attorney

 A financial advisor should be a source of appropriate recommendations, transparent information, and honest advice.
 They are an investor’s connections to Wall Street, recommending suitable investments and creating a diversified portfolio.
 The advisor-investor relationship relies on the ability to trust an advisor to provide suitable recommendations and treat their clients fairly.

 Unfortunately, there will always be brokerage firms that abuse their position, pressuring brokers to sell bad investments to their clients through their advisers in order to increase their own profits at the expense of investors.
 While not all market losses stem from misconduct, some do.
 Learn to recognize this harmful practice to protect yourself and your family from fraud.
 If you believe you’ve been a victim of misconduct, Erez Law may be able to help you get some or all of your lost money back.
-Our law firm represents clients through the U.S. including Puerto Rico, as well as throughout Latin America in countries like Venezuela, Argentina, Colombia and Mexico.
+Our investment fraud law firm represents clients through the U.S. including Puerto Rico, as well as throughout Latin America in countries like Venezuela, Argentina, Colombia and Mexico.
 We represent individual investors, retirees, trusts, pension plans, partnerships, family partnerships, family offices and ultra-high net worth individuals.
 We are invested in helping you recover losses from untrustworthy or inexperienced brokerage firms.

 Why Should I Have Erez Law Represent Me?

 If you have experienced a financial loss due to the misconduct of a stockbroker, you need to know your legal options moving forward.
 But most importantly, you need a firm you can trust.
 We will earn your trust as we fight vigorously for you against the party who broke it.
 That is the Erez Law guarantee.